-is possible configure a schedule for policies to take effect.
+It is possible to configure a schedule for policies to take effect.
 By creating a schedule, the DFL-200 allows the firewall policies to be used only at those designated times.
-Any activities outside of the scheduled time slot will not follow the policies and therefore will likely not pass permitted to through the firewall.
+Any activities outside of the scheduled time slot will not follow the policies and therefore will not likely permitted to pass through the firewall.
 The DFL-200 can be configured to have a start time and stop time, as well as 2 different time periods in a day.
-For example, an organization may only want the firewall to allow the internal network users access the Internet during work hours.
+For example, an organization may only want the firewall to allow the internal network users to access the Internet during work hours.
 Therefore, one may create a schedule to allow the firewall to allow traffic Monday-Friday, 8AM-5PM only.
 During the non-work hours, the firewall will not allow Internet access.